rwpalmer/DFPlay/README.md

 * Version 0.0.10 is a work in progress ...
 	- Arduino support has been added
 	- back() method has been added
+	- getTrackCount method has been added
+	- play() has been overloaded with an option that creates a selection and plays it in one step.
 * Release 1 planned for September 30, 2018
 ---
 Please feel free to explore, comment, experiment, test ... whatever.
 Please post any issues to GitHub.
 The author will also field any questions you may have.